Leg cramps from working in the shop

 supports have worked out for them.
 If you have leg or foot cramps, what have you got to loose by trying them?

-Time goes on---(I'm 78) It's 2017 and I am starting to get some nighttime leg cramps again, yes, even WITH the Walkfits:
+Time goes on---(It's 2017 and I'm 78) and I am starting to get some nighttime leg cramps again, yes, even WITH the Walkfits:

 Over a month's time I worked out a short just-before bed exercise routine that has stopped the cramps dead in their tracks!